 New Chimney and removal of Edwardian Chimney

 Whilst the property slowly fell into disrepair the Western Chimney was totally removed most probably due to the cost of desperately needed repairs.
-The current owners want to reuse the original fireplaces in the principle rooms.
+The current owners wanted to reuse the original fireplaces in the principle rooms.

-A redundant dwarf chimney was also inserted in rear of the Eastern range.
+A redundant dwarf chimney was also inserted in the rear of the Eastern range.
 I proposed that this was totally removed to return the building to a more appropriate period in time.
 This also meant that the roof was restored.

 Removing walls in hallway

 The extent of the original open plan hallway was apparent by examining the floorboards.
 The original Georgian Floorboards installed around 1735 are wider.
 The later Edwardian floorboards are much narrower.
 The floorboards clearly suddenly change size from wide boards to narrower boards.
-The more recent walls have been built over the wider and aspects of the narrower floorboards which clearly demonstrates that they were constructed at a later date and therefore of little significance in comparison.
+The more recent walls have been built over the wider aspects of the narrower floorboards which clearly demonstrates that they were constructed at a later date and therefore of little significance in comparison.

 The stair was most probably removed when the eastern second storey extension was added in the Edwardian period.
 The location of the previous service stair will be expressed by the addition of an oak flooring material with surround to distinguish it from the existing wide boards extant in the hallway.